heeryung/heeryung.github.com/pages/me.md

             <a href = "http://heeryung.github.io/assets/files/cv_heeryung_fin.pdf" style="text-decoration:none"> <img src = "http://heeryung.github.io/images/cv.png" width="25" height="25" alt="cv"/></a>
         </div>
         <div class = "medium-8 columns">
         I am a research fellow at the University of Michigan School of Information.
 Prior to this, I worked as a digital learning postdoctoral associate researcher at MIT.
-My primary research focus is to advance a theoretical and methodological understanding of self-regualted learning skills through machine learning, educational theory, and learner-centered design.
+My primary research focus is to advance a theoretical and methodological understanding of self-regualted learning (SRL) skills through machine learning, educational theory, and learner-centered design.
+I believe SRL skills, such as metacognitive thinking, are even more crucial in this AI erea.
 Outside of my research, I enjoy listening to K-pop while walking around here and there.
         </div>
     </div>